Frequently Asked Questions

 If I do not have a car, is there transportation methods close by?

 The Met bus system runs by the campus and schedules are located in the residence halls and the Student Union Building.
-The University does offer a free shuttle between the main campus and the city college.
+The University does offer a shuttle between the main campus and the city college.

 If I have problems with my roommate what do I do?